Click Here for Our Recommended Antivirus for Your Device

 ‘c < d’, where ‘c’ is lesser than ‘d’.

-There can be a number of variants among inequalities, including strict and compound inequalities.
+There can be several variants among inequalities, including strict and compound inequalities.
 Each of these variants has a given set of rules to determine the resultant solution set.

 What are Equations?

-Equations are also mathematical statements that are used to represent the equality of variables on the left and right sides of the statement.
+Equations are also mathematical statements representing the equality of variables on the left and right sides of the statement.
 They use the ‘=’ sign to represent the equality of the values of the two given sets of algebraic variables.

 In an equation, the solution is always unitary and representative of the equality between the left and right sides.